 I love this book!
-As a researcher and a clinician with special interest in trauma, attachment and body-mind connections, I was excited to listen to the audible version of this book.
-Attachment theory become part of pop psychology and seems to be everywhere in popular media.
-I often hear phrases: “he is so avoidant” or “she is just ambivalent”, but often there is no clarity about what these ‘labels’ really mean.
-Often even clinicians use these phrases without real knowledge what they mean and how the research developed regarding attachment theory.
+As a researcher and clinician interested in trauma, attachment and body-mind connections, I was excited to listen to the audible version of this book.
+Attachment theory has become part of pop psychology and seems everywhere in popular media.
+I often hear phrases such as “he is so avoidant” or “she is just ambivalent”, but often there is no clarity about what these ‘labels’ really mean.
+Often, even clinicians use these phrases without knowing what they mean and how the research developed regarding attachment theory.

-Bethany Saltman wrote a fantastic book which takes you through the history of the development and research of attachment theory via her personal journey.
+Bethany Saltman wrote a fantastic book that takes you through the history of the development and research of attachment theory via her personal journey.

-I share Bethany’s excitement and enthusiasm about Mary Ainsworth, Bolwby , Mary Main and others who brought amazing and essential research to us.
-I also share the enthusiasm about the Adult Attachment Interview that I am qualified coder for and offer this unique service in my practice.
+I share Bethany’s excitement and enthusiasm about Mary Ainsworth, Bowlby, Mary Main and others who brought amazing and essential research to us.
+I also share the enthusiasm about the Adult Attachment Interview that I am a qualified coder for and offer this unique service in my practice.

-If your are interested either as a practitioner or as someone who is interested how we work and hw does attachment influances our life through generations, I suggest to read this book.
+If you are interested either as a practitioner or as someone interested in how we work and how attachment influences our lives through generations, I suggest reading this book.
 The only problem with the book is that I did not write it 🙂